 Your Achilles tendon is the largest in your body, and also one of the most hard-working.
 So when compromised because of tendonitis, the effects can have a serious impact on your life.
 At Sacramento Foot and Ankle Center, the board-certified podiatrists understand the discomfort and limitations that come with Achilles tendonitis and offer a number of solutions, including state-of-the-art laser treatments for faster healing.
-To learn more, call the Carmichael or Sacramento, California, office, or use the online scheduler.
+To learn more, call the Davis, Carmichael and Sacramento, California, office, or use the online scheduler.

 Your Achilles tendon is the largest in your body, and it connects your heel bone to your calf muscles.
 This tendon enables much of your mobility, allowing you to walk, run, and climb with relative ease.
 While the tendon is large and designed to hold up against most activities, it can succumb to injury or wear-and-tear, especially if you’re highly active.